Bobby Bowden: Personal life

 Bowden married Ann Estock, his childhood sweetheart, in 1949 and the couple raised six children and 21 grandchildren.
 Bowden was a Christian who credited his success in football to his faith.

 Bowden was not the only member of his family to have coached Division I-A football.
 His son Tommy Bowden was the head coach at Clemson University.
 Another son, Terry Bowden, was the head coach at Auburn University, where he was the 1993 Coach of the Year.
 A third son, Jeff Bowden, was the offensive coordinator at Florida State.
 All three Bowden men who were head coaches have achieved an undefeated season: Terry in 1993 at Auburn; Tommy in 1998 at Tulane; and Bobby in 1999 at Florida State.
 Bobby's 1993 and 1999 Florida State teams were the only ones to win a national championship, however.

 Bowden twice endorsed and supported U.S. President Donald Trump, in both the 2016 and 2020 presidential elections.

+Bowden's first cousin once removed is journalist and author Mark Bowden.